Muller-bit/Web3_Wallet_Security/notes/01_intro_to_wallets.md

 - Example: Metamask ,Trust wallet ,Rabby , Frame , Rainbow , MyEtherWallet

-- Connected to the onternet (online)
+- Connected to the internet (online)

 ### COLD WALLET /AIR GAPPED (they have gap from the internet) Ex: -physical device